asamallab/CurvBased_RWNNPrune/README.md

 2. Data_prep.ipynb: Preprocess the raw chest X-ray images for training and testing.
 The code is implemented in Python and executed on <i>Google Colab</i>.

-3. Small_Regime_WS.ipynb: Main script for building Randomly Wired Neural Networks (RWNNs) using the Watts–Strogatz (WS) model.
+3. Small_Regime_WS.ipynb: Main script for building Randomly Wired Neural Networks (RWNNs) using the Watts–Strogatz (WS) model. <br>
 a.
-Pruning is applied using three edge-based measures: Forman–Ricci curvature (FRC), Ollivier–Ricci curvature (ORC), and Edge Betweenness Centrality (EBC).
+Pruning is applied using three edge-based measures: Forman–Ricci curvature (FRC), Ollivier–Ricci curvature (ORC), and Edge Betweenness Centrality (EBC). <br>
 b.
 By changing a parameter, the same code can also generate Erdős–Rényi (ER) and Barabási–Albert (BA) models.
 The code is implemented in Python and executed on <i>Google Colab</i>.